drBenway/pixi-vn-wiki/start/character.md

 ## Use characters in the game

-You can use game character for example to [link it to the current dialogue](/start/dialogue#set-the-current-dialogue).
+You can use a game character for example to [link it to the current dialogue](/start/dialogue#set-the-current-dialogue).
 You can use the character's `id` or the character's instance, but it is recommended to use the instance.

 ```typescript [characters.ts]
 export const liam = new CharacterBaseModel('liam_id', {